Ștefan Procopiu: Biography

 In 1939 Ștefan Procopiu published his treatise on "Electricity and Magnetism", followed in 1948 by his monography on “Thermodynamics”.

-On June, 1948 he was appointed corresponding member of the Romanian Academy, being promoted to full membership on July 2, 1955.
+In June 1948 he was appointed corresponding member of the Romanian Academy, being promoted to full membership on 2 July 1955.
 In 1964 he was awarded the Romanian State Prize.
 He was also decorated with the Order of Work (Ordinul Muncii), Order of the Star of Romania, and the Order of Scientific Merit.

 Procopiu was also selected twice as member in the Commission for the award of the Nobel Prize.

 Procopiu was also deeply involved in the cultural life of the city of Iași.
 He was an active member of the board of directors of the Vasile Alecsandri National Theatre.

-He died on August 22, 1972 in Iași, at the age of 82 and was buried in the city's Eternitatea Cemetery.
+He died on 22 August 1972, in Iași, at the age of 82 and was buried in the city's Eternitatea Cemetery.

 Scientific activity

 Ștefan Procopiu started scientific research even before graduating.
 He continued this activity while he was assistant professor.